-A Continuous Process Improvement Management approach of inputs and outputs helps to improve your internal processes.
+A continuous process Improvement management approach helps to improve your internal processes.
 Your business although a stand-alone entity does not operate in isolation.
-It exists and functions as a multi-layered, continuously interacting system within and without.
-To improve your internal processes requires an approach which uses the input and output streams of the continuous process improvement management systems…..
+It exists and functions as a multi-layered, continuously interacting system.

 “Continuous” defines an uninterrupted duration.